Winter Fun in Muskoka Lakes

 Winter is a magical time of the year!
 Embrace the cooler weather, grab your gear and get ready to make the most of winter in Muskoka Lakes.

-We encourage you to use the hashtag #MuskokaLakesWinterFun and #EmbracetheChill to help spread the word about winter recreation opportunities!
+Share your adventures with us!
+Use the hashtags #MuskokaLakesWinterFun and #EmbracetheChill to help spread the word about winter recreation in our community!

 Current Status - Open